-There will be one group presentation (membership will be determined).
-Class time will be set for preparation of the presentation.
-However, students might need extra time outside the set class time to complete their work.
-Details about this assignment will be communicated in class.
+The will be one group presentation (membership will be determined).
+Class time will be set for this task.
+However, students might need some extra time outside the set class time to complete their work.
+Details about this assignment will be communicated in the due course.